 - What do I smell or taste?

-Grounding your senses pulls your mind out of autopilot — the state where you’d normally grab a cigarette — and into calm awareness.
+Grounding your senses pulls your mind out of autopilot — the state where you’d normally reach for the habit — and into calm awareness.

 6. Try Journaling Between Tasks

-Smoking breaks often gave you space to think.
-Writing can do the same — without the smoke.
-Keep a small notebook or note app where you jot down a few lines whenever you’d normally go outside.
+Those breaks often gave you space to think.
+Writing can do the same — without the harm.
+Keep a small notebook or note app where you jot down a few lines whenever you’d normally step away.

-Write how you feel, note any cravings, or just brain-dump stress.
-It releases the same mental tension smoking once did, but builds clarity instead of dependence.
+Write how you feel, note any urges, or just brain-dump stress.
+It releases the same mental tension but builds clarity instead of dependence.

 7. Stretch, Don’t Stress

-Standing up for a cigarette?
+Standing up for a break?
 Stand up to stretch instead.
 Shoulder rolls, neck circles, or a few slow movements instantly relax your muscles and refresh your focus.
-Smoking breaks were about stepping away — stretching gives you the same pause, with a health bonus.
+The idea is the same pause — with a health bonus.

 - Try slow shoulder shrugs and deep breaths.